merrikin/me477_repo/README.md

 &nbsp;&nbsp;&nbsp; `python --version`

 &nbsp;&nbsp;&nbsp;Ensure the following Python packages are available on your platform.
-You can 'pip' them and if they already exist, no &nbsp;&nbsp;&nbsp;harm, no foul.
+You can 'pip' them and if they already exist, no harm, no &nbsp;&nbsp;&nbsp;foul.

 &nbsp;&nbsp;&nbsp; `pip insall empy`